Carowinds: 1980s

 The Carolina Cyclone was added in 1980 as the first roller coaster in the world to feature four inversions.
 Thunder Road received new Philadelphia Toboggan Coasters trains.
 The original themed trains were destroyed after causing damage to the tracks.
-Rip Roarin' Rapids, a water rapids ride, opens in 1981.
+Rip Roarin' Rapids, a water rapids ride, opens in 1982.
 In 1982, Ocean Island opens as a separately ticketed attraction between Thunder Road and the White Lightnin' roller coasters.
 The water park was not owned by Carowinds, and included a 700,000-gallon, 25,500 square foot wave pool that featured waves reaching heights of five feet.
 The complex also featured other standard water park amenities including picnic and sunbathing areas, shower and changing facilities, a snack bar, game room, raft rentals and a gift shop.
 Oaken Bucket was removed.
 The Heritage Theater was converted into an arcade.
 In 1984, Smurf Island opens on a 1.3 acre island surrounded by the Carolina Sternwheeler river boat.
 The Flying Dutchman is removed and the Paladium is expanded.
-Blackbeard's Revenge, a motion simulator, is added in 1985.
+Blackbeard's Revenge, an Arrow-Huss haunted swing ride, is added in 1985.

 In 1986, County Fair is renovated and Frenzoid, a 360-degree looping Viking ship, is added to the area.
 In 1987, Carowinds purchases Ocean Island.
 Vintage Jalopies is removed and the Panorama Vision theater is converted to an arcade.
 The following year, White Lightnin' is removed due to continuous maintenance downtime.
 The Balloon Race flat ride and WhiteWater Falls, a 45 foot tall water attraction is added.
 In 1989, Ocean Island is renamed to RipTide Reef and expanded to over 6 acres on the land previously occupied by White Lightnin'.
-Carowinds became the first amusement park in the United States to include a full water park with admission.
 Black Widow is removed the same year.